FCEC UNIQUE FEATURES

 The Fox Cities Exhibition Center (FCEC) is a one-of-a-kind building, not just in Appleton, but throughout the entire state of Wisconsin.
 Here is a glimpse of some of the features that are a part of the FCEC.

 The most unique feature is the way the structure is built.
-The exhibition space, with its concrete floor and ability to be divided into three separate spaces, is built into the side of a hill at Jones Park.
-This posed a unique challenge; crews had to remove 76,000 cubic yards of dirt.
-Despite the obstacles, the architects at Zimmerman Architectural Studios Inc., based in Milwaukee, wanted to allow for a rooftop plaza, shown in the rendering below.
+The exhibition center, with its concrete floor and ability to be divided into three separate spaces, is built into the side of a hill at Jones Park.
+This posed a unique challenge as crews had to remove 76,000 cubic yards of dirt.
+Despite the obstacles this removal presented, the architects at Zimmerman Architectural Studios Inc., based in Milwaukee, wanted to allow for a rooftop plaza, shown in the rendering below.
 Upon completion, nearly 9,000 cubic feet of concrete was used to construct the project.

 This was the first time Zimmerman had ever designed a building into a hill.
 For the construction crews at Miron Construction Co., Inc., who executed the design plans, building into the hill was challenging because much of the plaza deck had to be supported by two large plate girders that weigh 110,00 pounds (55 tons) each.
 They also had to drive more than 1,000 feet of sheet piling into the ground to hold back soil during excavation.
 The specialized design allows for a street-view from the building, as displayed in the rendering below.